Simulation Runner

 └── ...Run Configuration

-Run configurations are used to invoke simulation runs on the standalone player using the command line.
-Run configurations can only be used on the standalone player and not in the interactive mode in the Unity Editor.
+Run configurations are consumed by Tools/run_batch.py, which launches one standalone Unity process per simulation run.
+Batch runs are only supported on the standalone player and not in the interactive mode in the Unity Editor.

-The run configuration defines the simulation configuration to use, the number of runs to perform, and the seed to use for the random number generator.
-The run_config.proto file defines the run config proto message that is used to parse the run configuration files in Protobuf text format.
-The main benefit of a run configuration is that multiple simulation runs can be performed sequentially on a single simulation configuration to generate aggregated statistics.
+The run configuration defines the simulation configuration to use, the number of runs to perform, the seed to use for the random number generator, and the maximum number of concurrent worker processes.
+The run_config.proto file defines the run config proto message used by the batch run launcher.
+The main benefit of a run configuration is that repeated runs of a single simulation configuration can be scheduled deterministically and aggregated afterwards.

 The run configuration includes: